zackpyle/etch-docs/docs/docs/interface/style-panel.md

 Etch's Style Panel is designed to help beginner and intermediate users build with Etch as they grow their CSS skills.

-The Style Panel organizes CSS properties into logical categories and provides inputs for entering values.
+The Style Panel organizes CSS properties into logical categories and provides inputs for entering values:

 - **Layout**: Display, position, flexbox, and grid properties
 - **Spacing**: Margins, padding, and gap settings